elsaabs/IBMAbsLemFer/README.md

 To run the code to get "communs" file:
 1- adjust min(IDcluster), max(IDcluster), max(IDjob) in "scriptcreationScores”
-2- “bash scriptcreationScores” (directory = main folder) The file “scoresCommuns.txt” will be created in the main folder.
+2- “bash scriptcreationScores” (directory = main folder) (will run "creationScores.cpp") The file “scoresCommuns.txt” will be created in the main folder.

+To run "spatial-PDMP-pairwise-contest" and "spatial-PDMP-one-strain" on computer instead of cluster, delete "description file" and "to-compile-on-cluster", and create a ifle "script" as in the "non-spatial-PDMP" folder.